CF Industries Holdings, Inc.

 What are the main risks of holding CF?

-Based on the information provided, here are the key risks of holding CF stock, ordered by importance:
+Based on the provided information, here are the key risks of holding CF:

 What is the price forecast for CF in 2026?

-Based on the provided analysis, here is the CF Industries (CF) forecast through 2026.
+Of course.
+Based on the provided fundamental analysis and the current market environment for fertilizers and chemicals, here is a professional forecast for CF Industries (CF) through 2026.